mikeerickson/gulp-phpunit/README.md

   - If `configurationFile` property supplied in options, it will be used as configuration file
   - If you enable `noConfigurationFile` property, no configuration file will be used

+#### callback
+Type: `function`

+You may supply an optional callback which will be called when testing has completed.
+The callback follows the standard nodejs callback signature

+function callback(err, msg) {}

 ## Code Coverage Options: